kmuto/review/doc/format.md

 ```

 `//source` and `//emlist` with caption is not so different.
-You can use them with different style with CSS (in HTML) and stylefile (in LaTeX).
+You can use them with different style with CSS (in HTML) and style file (in LaTeX).

-`//source` can be refered same as list.
+`//source` can be referred same as the list.

 Usage: